obsidianmd/obsidian-help/en/Import notes/Import from Notion.md

 2. Select **Settings** in the sidebar of that window.
 3. Scroll down and click the **Export all workspace content** button.
 4. Under **Export format** select **HTML**.
+5. You will receive a `.zip` file via email or directly in the browser.

 ![[notion-export.png]]